CyberEthicalMe/blog-articles/cko8hg9ys01ein8s1gsui7069.md

 # Parsing the packet file

-> 🔔 `CyberEthical.Me` is maintained purely from your donations - consider one-time sponsoring on the [Sponsor](/sponsor) button or 🎁 [become a Patron](https://www.patreon.com/cyberethicalme) which also gives you some bonus perks.

 With the great support of the AliBawazeEer's writeup from Kaizen CTF 2018 (check _Additional readings_ section) we know what to do.
 I'm also using the script provided by the AliBawazeEer to map the hex codes to actual key inputs.

 I'm opening pcap with `Wireshark`.
 Notice that there are multiple sequences of packets with 64 and 72 bytes of data - we are interested in these 72 ones because they carry the keystroke data in the `HID Data`.